kasakun/Game-of-Life-UI/README.md

 ## What is implement
 ### Random Mode
 The seed pattern is randomly generated.
-### Pattern Library
+### Game Library
-Provide a seed pattern library
+Provide a seed library, user can choose the pattern in the internal library.

 ### Brush Tool
 Provide selectable brushes allow user to customize their own seed pattern.
+Use left click to choose brush, use right click to draw the pattern.

 ### Stats Board
 Show FPS, elapsed time, number of live cells and generations.